- What is faceted filtering?

 - Frequently asked questions

 In an era of fierce competition in e-commerce, it is more important than ever to offer your customers a smooth, user-friendly shopping experience.
 Simply– if people can’t find what they are looking for easily on your e-commerce website, they won’t think twice about going elsewhere.
 Online businesses should provide a search that can guide the customers to the product they need while keeping user engagement high.

 While for a regular keyword-based search, this might be a pretty tricky thing to do, how about using faceted filtering in your store instead?

-This is a feature you should be using in 2022, as relevant facets can help your customers find the products they’re looking for faster and easier than ever before.
+Relevant facets can help your customers find the products they’re looking for faster and easier than ever before.
 Your shoppers can quickly nab the items they want, boosting both their happiness or user engagement and your revenue.

 In this blog post, we’ll discuss a search facet and how it can boost your search experience and user engagement.
 We’ll also give you tips on leveraging it in your e-commerce store so you can reach your business KPIs.
 Let’s get started!

 Faceted filtering is a search technique where users refine results by applying filters based on specific attributes or categories of the items, such as size, color, or brand.